OneBAT Training on Bat Sanitary Surveillance

 About the Training

-The training is primarily addressed to doctoral and postdoctoral researchers working in bat and wildlife surveillance, as well as representatives of European Union National Reference Laboratories interested in strengthening their expertise in active surveillance approaches.
+The training was primarily addressed to doctoral and postdoctoral researchers working in bat and wildlife surveillance, as well as representatives of European Union National Reference Laboratories interested in strengthening their expertise in active surveillance approaches.

 Save the Date!